 Approximate number of lions at project start West of the escarpment in an area of ca 32 000 sqaure km estimate remains at 120 to 150 above the age of I year old.

 Insight into population size Several new litters of cubs recorded as well, but still very young.
-Data for eastern area and intermediate Escarpment area not good enough at this point for an acceptable estimate.
+Data for the eastern area and intermediate Escarpment area not good enough at this point for an acceptable estimate.
 Surveys are planned for the next year in these areas.
 If we had to hazard a guess for the whole of Kunene it would be around 200 plus or minus 30

 Insight into prey numbers The 2017/18 rain season produced generally average widespread rains, although the western areas still have little new growth.
 The 2018 annual fixed route counts data has not yet been released, however, we can state that game/prey numbers are still low.
 This to be expected after 4 years of drought.
 Discussions with field staff indicate more calves and foals being seen and we expect a positive change in the 2019 count.
 The distribution of prey species has also changed somewhat with concentrations occurring in areas where the first good rains fell.